 - For example, a public wall collapsed and a road needs to be cleared.
 Negotiations must be conducted with a sufficient number of (usually known) contractors.

 - The more urgent the matter the more justified the organ of state will be to negotiate with only a few possible contractors.
-Also used in cases where only a small number or insufficient number tendered.
-Organ of state then conducts negotiations with those tenderers and ask them to submit “best and final” offers by a specified date.
+Also used in cases where only a small number or insufficient number is tendered.
+The organ of the state then conducts negotiations with those tenderers and asks them to submit “best and final” offers by a specified date.